 Productivity | Time savings of 30-60 minutes per employee per day. |

-An often underestimated effect: AI reduces the risk of burnout in service teams by automatically answering monotonous routine tasks – password resets, delivery status queries, standard inquiries.
-Specialists can focus on complex cases where their empirical knowledge is truly needed.
+An often underestimated effect: AI reduces the risk of burnout in service teams by automatically answering monotonous routine tasks – password resets, delivery status queries, standard requests.
+Specialists can focus on complex cases where their experiential knowledge is really needed.

-Four practical examples for knowledge management in medium-sized businesses
+Four practical examples of knowledge management in medium-sized businesses

 Mercury.ai can be integrated into various business areas and connects with existing IT systems such as SAP, Salesforce, PIM and ERP systems:

-HR & Personnel department: New employees find answers to questions about vacation requests or travel expense policies instantly – without burdening the HR department.
+HR & Personnel: New employees find answers to questions about vacation requests or travel expense policies instantly – without burdening the HR department.
 Team leaders see which questions are frequently asked and can close knowledge gaps in a targeted manner.

-E-Commerce / Conversational Commerce: Customers request return labels directly in WhatsApp or check their order status – because the chatbot communicates bidirectionally with the ERP.
+E-Commerce / Conversational Commerce: Customers request return labels directly in WhatsApp or query the order status – because the chatbot communicates bidirectionally with the ERP.

-Customer Service: Mercury.ai integrates with existing systems – Wiki, ERP, manuals, scanned documents – and makes the knowledge stored inside them dialogue-enabled via a chatbot.
+Customer Service: Mercury.ai integrates with existing systems – Wiki, ERP, manuals, scanned documents – and makes the knowledge stored inside dialog-capable via a chatbot.

 Companies ask us: How long does it take, and what do we need to do internally?
 A first functional pilot is live in 4–6 weeks.
 The rollout follows in four steps: